metalComido/Proyect-in-class-Hangman/README.md

 Update 1.2

 - Deploying pipenv virtual environment with libraries[dev-packages] colorama and Django [packages] and using colorama for coloring a linea of string when print _ _ _ _ _ _

+update 1.3
+- Add ascii in the class hangmanpics.py